GreptimeTeam/docs/docs/en/v0.3/faq-and-others/faq.md

 Yes, It's compatible with Grafana.

-GreptimeDB supports MySQL and PostgreSQL protocol, so you can use [MySQL or PG grafana plugin](https://grafana.com/docs/grafana/latest/datasources/mysql/) to config GreptimeDB as a datasource.
-Then you can use SQL to query the data.
+GreptimeDB supports MySQL,PostgreSQL and Prometheus protocol, so you can use [MySQL](https://grafana.com/docs/grafana/latest/datasources/mysql/), [PG](https://grafana.com/docs/grafana/latest/datasources/postgres/) and [Prometheus](https://grafana.com/docs/grafana/latest/datasources/prometheus/) grafana plugin to config GreptimeDB as a datasource.
+Then you can use SQL or PromQL to query the data.

-Also, we are implementing PromQL natively which is frequently used with Grafana.
+We are implementing PromQL natively which is frequently used with Grafana.
+Currently PromQL is not 100% compatible with Prometheus.

 ## How does this compare to Loki?
 Is there a crate with Rust bindings available, preferably as tracing or logging subscriber?